sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/8000 - concepts/1555 - environments.md

 ## Tips for testing in development

-When you test a config in the  `development` environment, your success criteria include:
+When you test a config in the  `development` environment, consider the following:

 1. Does the new version correctly extract your target fields you run an extraction against it specifically?